 If you require parking or other logistics support, please email the Wheelock Policy team.

-Bio: Lindsay earned a doctorate in human development and social policy from Northwestern University, where she was an Institute of Education Sciences’ predoctoral fellow.
+Bio: Constance Lindsay earned a doctorate in human development and social policy from Northwestern University, where she was an Institute of Education Sciences’ predoctoral fellow.
 Since leaving Northwestern, Lindsay has worked in education policy in various contexts, applying her research training in traditional studies and in creating and evaluating new systems and policies regarding teachers.
 Lindsay’s areas of expertise include teacher quality and diversity, analyzing and closing racial achievement gaps, and adolescent development.
 Her work has been published in such journals as Educational Evaluation and Policy Analysis and Social Science Research.
 Lindsay received a bachelor’s degree in economics from Duke University and master’s degree in public policy from Georgetown University.
 Before doctoral study at Northwestern, she was a Presidential Management Fellow at the US Department of Education.
 Constance Lindsay’s research focuses on policies and practices to close racial achievement gaps in education.
 Currently, her main focus is on teacher diversity and how to obtain a high quality, diverse educator workforce.

 I am an Assistant Professor of Education Policy and Inequality in the Department of Leadership, Policy, and Organizations at Vanderbilt University’s Peabody College.